cloud-gov/cg-site/content/docs/services/relational-database.md

   - /docs/apps/databases
 ---

 If your application uses relational databases for storage, you can use the AWS RDS service to create a database instance.
+The `redundant` label in an RDS plan name indicates it is a [Multi-AZ (Availability Zone)](https://aws.amazon.com/rds/details/multi-az/) deployment.

 ## Plans